JosephFuge/startup/README.md

 **Future Login Support:** User can type their name in and click login, which will store their name to LocalStorage and display it in headers throughout the website

 **Future Database Data Support:** databaseAccess.js file contains a getUserGames() function to retrieve user games in the future.
+It also contains a saveNewGame() function to save user games in the future.
 This file will also be the home of any other future reads and writes to/from the database.

 **Future Websocket Support:** websocketAccess.js file contains a getUserEmoji function that will retrieve realtime emoji updates in the future.
+It also contains a sendUserEmoji function that will send realtime emoji updates in the future.

 **Interaction Logic:** Game cards fill dynamically with database data.
-User clicking to mark square is close to done.
+User can mark squares on the play game screen.
+TicTacToe board is marked with a bar when three circles or three x's are in a row, and new squares can't be marked.
+User can create new games on the create game page.